About This Guide

 Worth Considering

-Best for: Intermediate 3D printing users who want faster print speeds and a direct drive extruder
+Best for: Intermediate 3D printing users who have outgrown their first printer and want faster speeds, a direct drive extruder for flexible filaments, and input shaping for reduced ringing — without paying Bambu Lab prices

 See Today’s Price →